The Glimmer Man: Development

-In the original screenplay, which was 114 pages long, Cole was called Calhoun, Campbell was named Leary, and Donald Cunningham was called Abraham.

 Originally envisioned as a much larger action picture, the film was similar in scope to The Last Boy Scout (1991), which starred Wayans' brother Damon Wayans.
-Several action scenes were removed to cut down the budget, including the bombing of a boat owned by Campbell (who lived on a houseboat instead of an apartment), an encounter between Cole and a SWAT team, who have raided his house, and the final confrontation/gunfight at the LA museum.
+Several action scenes were removed to cut down the budget, including the bombing of a boat owned by Campbell (who lived on a houseboat instead of an apartment), an encounter between Cole and a SWAT team, who have raided his house, and the final confrontation/gunfight at a museum.

 Roland Joffé was originally considered to direct the picture.

 Brian Cox's character Mr. Smith was originally intended for Steven Seagal's Under Siege co-star Tommy Lee Jones, and he was attached to the film before leaving shortly before filming began.
 Cox replaced him on very short notice.

-Filming
+Filming and post-production

-Filming was shot on location in and around Los Angeles in California.
-After filming was completed, Warner Bros. conducted additional editing to make it faster and appear more like previous Steven Seagal movies.
+The film was shot on location in and around Los Angeles.
+After the filming was completed, Warner Bros. conducted additional editing to make it faster and appear more like previous Steven Seagal movies.
 Cut scenes included several comedic and dramatic exchanges between Campbell and Cole, as well as several scenes of Cole's wife Jessica, played by Michelle Johnson.

 According to Stephen Tobolowsky, Seagal wanted to change the scene in which Cole kills Maynard.
 Due to his spiritual beliefs, Seagal did not want to kill villains in his movies anymore.
 Tobolowsky convinced Seagal that Maynard was a deeply unhappy person and killing him would allow for reincarnation and redemption.
 Seagal agreed and the scene was filmed as written.
 Months later, however, Seagal wanted to change the scene to show that Maynard survived the shooting.
 Tobolowsky was brought in to overdub lines to indicate that Maynard was still alive, though this was not used in the final cut.

+Music

 Seagal wrote two original songs for the film, "Bulletproof" and "Snake", performed by the Jeff Healey Band and Taj Mahal, respectively.
 Guitarist Trevor Rabin, formerly of Yes, composed the score, his first as a film music composer.

 Reception

 Box office

-The film debuted at number two at the box office behind The First Wives Club, but despite this, the film was an overall box-office flop, grossing only $20,351,264 in North America, against an estimated production budget of $45 million.
+The film debuted at number two at the box office behind The First Wives Club, but despite this, the film was an overall box-office flop, grossing only $20,351,264 in the United States and Canada and $41.8 million worldwide, against an estimated production budget of $45 million.